 There is a bench at the top that you can relax at, and the views provided are 360 degrees in all directions.
 It is an excellent viewpoint.

 I had my zoom lens, so I was able to look down on the birds in front of me along the shoreline.

 After hanging out for about 15 minutes, I headed back down the trail.
-Be sure to stop in at the visitors center when you get back as you can learn more about the area and the birds.
+Be sure to stop in at the visitor center when you get back so you can learn more about the area and the birds.

-This is a nice little hike at the Salton Sea.
+This is a beautiful little hike at the Salton Sea.
 Be sure to let me know what you think in the comments and learn how to explore more of the Salton Sea here.